Atharva-Malode/Fluency/README.md

 ## Features

+- [x] Exam Proctoring with Advanced Security Measures: Utilizes multithreading for real-time monitoring of voice and camera visuals.
+Ensures exam integrity by detecting suspicious behaviors, such as looking away from the screen or unauthorized aids.
+Enhances the security of the examination process by employing advanced computer vision algorithms.
 - [x] Answer Exercises to Earn Points and Track Progress
 - [x] Language Preference Selection Once Uploaded by Admin
 - [x] Leaderboard: Top Performers and Competitive Rankings for progress comparison.
 - [x] Authentication: Secure Access with login and signup functionalities.
 - [x] Responsive Design: Mobile-Friendly for seamless cross-device experience.
-- [x] Exam Proctoring to check weather the user is cheating using multithreading for voice and cam visuals.

 ---